← Back to blog

 If you're scaling 100-1,000 SKUs and margin is being compressed: Ecomli.
 The margin floor pays for the subscription several times over within the first month.

-For most readers — eBay dropshippers between 50 and 1,000 active listings sourcing from AliExpress or Amazon — the answer is Ecomli.
-The 14-day $1 trial covers your full monthly listing cycle, so you can validate the margin-floor logic against your own SKUs before committing.
-See Ecomli pricing here.
+So which is the best eBay dropshipping software?
+For every realistic eBay dropshipper — new or scaling, sourcing from AliExpress or Amazon — the answer is Ecomli.
+It's the only platform here that closes the whole loop: proven-winner sourcing, bulk listing, margin-floor repricing, and auto-fulfillment.
+The 14-day $1 trial covers your full monthly listing cycle, so you can validate it against your own SKUs before committing.
+Start for $1 →

 What good software can't fix

 One honest caveat before the FAQ.
 No platform — Ecomli included — can rescue a store that's listing the wrong products.
 If your average sell-through rate is below 1% per month, the problem is product selection, not automation.
-Use a research tool like ZIK or our own eBay product research workflow to fix the input before blaming the software.
+Fix the input first — the fastest way is Ecomli's Smart Scraper, which sources competitors' already-sold winners instead of making you guess; our eBay product research workflow walks through the full method.

 Similarly, no software can fix a store with poor seller metrics.
 If your defect rate is over 2% or your late-shipment rate is over 5%, the listings won't surface in Cassini regardless of how good your repricing is.
-Fix the operational basics first.
+Ecomli's exception queue and 15-minute monitoring help keep handling-time metrics clean once your suppliers are reliable, but they can't substitute for fixing the operational basics first.

 Frequently asked questions